RudraJad2005/AirView/README.md

 npm install
 ```

-### 2. Set Up Environment Variables
+### 2. Set Up Environment Variables for Local Development

 This project uses both **Google AI** for its generative features and **Firebase** for user authentication.
-You will need to configure credentials for both services in a `.env` file.
+You will need to configure credentials for both services in a `.env` file for local testing.

 1.  **Create the file:** If it doesn't already exist, create a new file named `.env` in the root of your project directory.